 - a server that runs triggered workflows.
 Each runner runs a single job at a time on a virtual machine with Microsoft Windows, macOS, and Ubuntu Linux software.

 Adopting CI/CD may help you produce more consistent and viable releases in all kinds of projects your team is facing.
-The most important advantage of all is knowing that your code is working after merging it to the main branch and the deployment.
-To make sure your development process will be safe from any accidents and malfunctions, make sure to check the GitProtect solution to secure your data.
+The most important advantage of all is knowing that the code is working after merging it to the main branch and the deployment.
+To make sure your development process will be safe from any accidents and malfunctions, make sure to check the GitProtect solution to secure your github repo and metadata.